-“We felt it was an appropriate day to celebrate our community and also celebrate this commitment that we've made,” Trevor Thompson, the director of justice and peace and a member of the solar feasibility team, said.
+“We felt it was an appropriate day to celebrate our community and also celebrate this commitment that we've made,” Trevor Thompson, a member of the solar feasibility team, said.

 “We are harvesting the energy of God’s gift in sunshine to illuminate, heat and cool our buildings,” he said. ”This is truly a gift, as we take one more step as a faith community to live out our Catholic values to care for God’s creation.”